Campus Fee Descriptions

 Installment contracts establish due dates for each payment of fees.
 Board of Regents policy approves a late payment fee of $15 for delinquent payments.

-Health insurance is mandatory whenever you are enrolled for six or more academic credits.
+HHealth insurance is mandatory whenever you are enrolled for six or more academic credits.
 MSU-Northern offers comprehensive health insurance coverage to students at a reasonable rate.
 If a student has other coverage, a waiver must be signed and the premium will be reversed.
-Students without health insurance who wish to purchase it from the University must pay $1,810.98 for Fall 2018 and $1,810.98 for Spring Semester 2019.
+Students without health insurance who wish to purchase it from the University must pay $2,310 for Fall 2023 and $2,310 for Spring 2024.
 Payment of these two premiums results in coverage for 12 full months.
-Spring 2019 Semester-Only rate for new students is $2,103.74 (Coverage Period: 01/01/2019 – 07/31/2019).
+Spring 2024 Semester-Only rate for new students is $2,695 (Coverage Period: 01/01/2024 – 07/31/2024).
+Health insurance can’t be waived after 90 days of the coverage start date of the policy.
 More details: Student Health Insurance Plan.

 The Montana Medicaid/HELP program and the Montana University System are working in partnership to provide student Medicaid/HELP clients with excellent medical coverage at a reasonable cost to the taxpayers.

-The student health insurance plan is cost-effective for a large number of Medicaid/HELP clients.
+The student health insurance plan is cost-effective for those Medicaid/HELP clients with certain medical conditions or problems.
+The Health Insurance Premium Payment Referral form needs to be complete by EVERYONE that is enrolled in the Medicaid/HELP program.
+The form can be located in Business Services.
 When the state determines a group insurance plan to be cost effective, the Montana Medicaid/HELP client is required to enroll in the insurance program, and then apply for the Health Insurance Premium Payment (HIPP) program.

 - The HIPP program allows state Medicaid funds to be used to pay for private health insurance coverage when it is cost effective to do so.